 Native plant - a plant species "that occurs naturally in a particular region, state, ecosystem, and habitat without direct or indirect human actions" (Federal Native Plant Conservation Committee, 1994).
 To clarify whether or not a plant species naturally occurs in Colorado, refer to Catalog of Colorado Flora by William A. Weber and Ronald C. Wittmann.

 We don't recommend transplanting vegetation from the wild and it may be illegal!
 All plants, including seeds and rootstocks, are protected on OSMP land and may not be collected.

 Many plant nurseries around Boulder, and some vendors at the Boulder Farmers' Market stock Colorado natives but be careful!
 There are many non-native look-alikes for sale, often with similar names.
-To be certain you are really buying a native and not a potentially noxious masquerader, download and print out the Colorado Native Plant Society's List of Native Plants Recommended for Horticulture and take it with you when you go shopping for plants and seeds.
+To be certain you are really buying a native and not a potentially noxious masquerader, download and print out the Colorado Native Plant Society's List of Native Plants Recommended for Horticulture PDF and take it with you when you go shopping for plants and seeds.
 Also beware of so-called "wildflower seed mixes," which often contain non-native pests.

 The nursery trade uses the plant's full scientific, or Latin, name to be sure they are supplying you with the proper species.
 Carry your list of recommended plants with you when you shop, and verify those Latin names before you buy!
 For more information on specific look-alikes to avoid, see our Native Garden Growing Tips.

 Boulder Area Suppliers